MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 # Stretch Challenge: The Command Line or Terminal

+## Note About Stretch Challenges

+You'll frequently see Stretch Challenges throughout your time at Make School.
+These challenges are _optional_, and are there to help give you more practice, or to dive deeper into a topic.
+If you want to go the extra mile and enhance your learning, we encourage you to complete them after you have completed the required content for a chapter/project/lesson/etc.

+## The Command Line or Terminal

 As a software engineer, the command line will be your best friend!
 It allows you to more directly interact with your computer.

 We'll be covering the terminal in more depth over the course of our Term 1 curriculum, but if you're ready to dive in now, here are some resources to start learning how to navigate your terminal: